ucbds-infra/otter-grader/docs/otter_assign/usage.rst

 arguments.
-The first is ``master``, the path to the master notebook (the one formatted as described above), and the second is ``result``, the path at which output shoud be written. **Otter Assign will automatically recognize the language of the notebook** by looking at the kernel metadata; similarly, if using an Rmd file, it will automatically choose the language as R. This behavior can be overridden using the ``-l`` flag which takes the name of the language as its argument.
+The first is ``master``, the path to the master notebook (the one formatted as described above), and the second is ``result``, the path at which output shoud be written. **Otter Assign will automatically recognize the language of the notebook** by looking at the kernel metadata; similarly, if using an Rmd or Quarto file, it will automatically choose the language as R. This behavior can be overridden using the ``-l`` flag which takes the name of the language as its argument.

 The default behavior of Otter Assign is to do the following: